cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 goto step (2); this time, we have the CID, that is the (future - 1)
 ```
 when connection timeout or hit any error, go to step(1)
-4. accounting the new voting cid set, update the CBC safety root: SAFETYStateroot, hamt(SAFETYroot, then go to step (1).// think about put some keys into memory context.
+4. accounting the new voting cid set, update the CBC safety root: SAFETYStateroot, hamt(SAFETYroot), then go to step (1).// think about put some keys into memory context.